 Name Туре Description content Message body as specified by content_type and msg_type. content_type String Media Type that identifies the format of the content, including major version.
 Incompatible content formats must have different content_types.
-Content_type application/openc2 identifies content defined by OpenC2 language specification versions 1.x, i.e., all versions that are compatible with version 1.0. msg_type Message-Type The type of OpenC2 Message. status Status-Code Populated with a numeric status code in Responses. request_id String A unique identifier created by the Producer and copied by Consumer into all Responses, order to support reference to a particular Command, transaction, or event chain. created Date-Time Creation date/time of the content. from String Authenticated identifier of the creator of or authority for execution of a message. to ArrayOf(String) Authenticated identifier(s) of the authorized recipient(s) of a message.
+Content_type application/openc2 identifies content defined by OpenC2 language specification versions 1.x, i.e., all versions that are compatible with version 1.0. msg_type Message-Type The type of OpenC2 Message The type of OpenC2 Message. status Status-Code Populated with a numeric status code in Responses. request_id String A unique identifier created by the Producer and copied by Consumer into all Responses, in order to support reference to a particular Command, transaction, or event chain. created Date-Time Creation date/time of the content.
+Creation date/time of the content. fromStringAuthenticated identifier of the creator of execution of a message.
+Authenticated identifier of the creator of or authority for execution of a message. to ArrayOf(String) Authenticated identifier(s) of the authorized recipient(s) of a message.